voodoo15/bandaide/README.md

 2. Video feature to record a promo for the band
 3. Social media and soundcloud or other sites to promote material for the user/musicians
 4. Ways to promote the band after the band has been formed
+5. Make the site responsive, currently only for desktop